-The ignition module is suited to CDI coils in the < 1 ohm range.
+The ignition module is suited to CDI coils in the < 1.5 ohm range.
 The Original coils fitted to the CX CDI models are suitable candidates.
 There are also a number of aftermarket replacement coils that are suitable and readily available on Ebay.

-CDI Coil On Plugs - with a resistance less < 1 ohms may be able to be used.
+CDI Coil On Plugs - with a resistance less < 1.5 ohms may be able to be used.
+Either Murrays COPs or SeaDoo GTX 4-tec coils are a good choice - they are the shortest I can find.